WordPress/gutenberg/docs/explanations/principles.md

 ## A canvas for expression.

-_“Optimize for the user” (Matias - [Gutenberg or the Ship of Theseus](https://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/))_
+_“Optimize for the user” (Matías - [Gutenberg or the Ship of Theseus](https://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/))_

 The block canvas is the primary interface and brings about the expectation of *direct* manipulation.
 Blocks can define multiple states, variations, and can mutate.
 The canvas of the block should:

 ### Guide users around interacting with the content.

 For this, the interface needs to welcome exploration and to be able to teach its affordances intuitively.
-It should result in experiences producing "aha!" moments when users create their content (see [here for an example](https://twitter.com/colemank83/status/1371846826664591364)).
+It should result in experiences producing empowering "aha!" moments when users interact with it (see [here for an example](https://twitter.com/colemank83/status/1371846826664591364)).

 Interactive tools should be contextual when needed, and focus on supporting the user in creating their content - present when needed and getting out of the way when not.